 How Long Does It Take You to Write a Book?

-Sometimes the words flow easily and the pieces fall into place, and other times it takes a lot of reworking, stepping back, and letting things unfold naturally.
-I don’t follow a strict timeline—I try to give each book the space it needs to develop fully.
+It depends.
+Every atmospheric mystery has its rhythm, and some stories come together more quickly than others.
+Sometimes the words flow easily and the pieces fall into place, while other times, the writing process requires a lot of reworking, stepping back, and letting things unfold naturally.
+As a Canadian mystery author, I don’t follow a strict timeline—I try to give each book the space it needs to develop fully.
 For me, it’s less about how fast I can write it and more about telling the story the right way.

 What is Your Work Schedule Like When You are Writing?